Nebraska Driving Under the Influence (DUI) Laws

 |Ignition Interlock Device Possible?||Yes (all convictions)|

 If you or someone you know has been arrested for a DUI in Nebraska, you have options.
-A good first step is to contact an experienced DUI attorney in your jurisdiction and have your case evaluated at no charge to you.
+A good first step is to contact an experienced DUI attorney in Nebraska.
 An experienced DUI attorney in Nebraska will have in-depth knowledge of the state's laws and be able to look for any possible defenses to the charges against you.